Confederation Bridge

-The Confederation Bridge (Pont de la Confédération) is a box girder bridge carrying the Trans-Canada Highway across the Abegweit Passage of the Northumberland Strait, linking the province of Prince Edward Island with the province of New Brunswick on the mainland.
-Opened May 31, 1997, the 12.9 km bridge is Canada's longest bridge and the world's longest bridge over ice-covered water.
+The Confederation Bridge (Pont de la Confédération) is a box girder bridge carrying the Trans-Canada Highway across the Abegweit Passage of the Northumberland Strait, linking the province of Prince Edward Island with the mainland province of New Brunswick.
+Opened on May 31, 1997, the 12.9 km bridge is Canada's longest bridge and the world's longest bridge over ice-covered water.